IamRiyadh/Python_Projects/README.md

 #Riyadhul Shaikh
 #Thank you for visiting my GitHub.

-#Hi there, this repo contains a few beginner Python projects that I have created and I hope this will maek the beginning of many projects in the future.
+#Hi there, this repo contains a few beginner Python projects that I have created and I hope this will mark the beginning of many projects in the future.